godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

 ### New to the Godspeed Framework?

-✅ You can use **Promethea — our VS Code extension**.
-It acts as your AI teammate inside the editor, powered by Godspeed.
-Chat directly with it for quick, contextual help on your project.
+✅ Use **Saarthi — our multi-agent team for VS Code**.
+Install the extension and experience seamless coding, powered by Godspeed.
+No more stuck moments.
+Just prompt… and watch it code for you.

 🛠️ And explore [Godspeed Studio](godspeed.zero8.dev)— a powerful visual editor for managing and building your Godspeed projects through an intuitive UI.